b00tc4mp/isdi-bootcamp-202409/staff/anna-gonzalez/project/doc/README.md

 ## Intro

-An app designed for menstruating people to simplify your daily life by tracking your menstrual cycle, organizing important events, and providing personalized insights on key aspects of your routine.
+An app designed for **menstruating people** to simplify your daily life by tracking your menstrual cycle, organizing important events, and providing personalized insights on key aspects of your routine.

-This app is your everyday companion to stay organized and in control.
+This app is your **everyday companion** to stay organized and in control.
+Whether you want to keep track of symptoms, set reminders for important dates, or discover tips and music for each phase of your cycle, Period adapts to your needs and helps you **sync with your body**.

+With a clean and intuitive design, Period **empowers you** to better understand your body and make informed decisions about your health and wellness.
+It’s more than just tracking—it’s about **embracing your rhythm** and thriving every day of the month.

 ![](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExcno0Z21nOWxudXRiNXhlajY3dWF5eDBwM3Vjdm9xMnhzaThtcDZtdCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/j10NjRC0rU0IrIIbaA/giphy.gif)